lilprincexyz/hypatia/README.md

 # HYPATIA
-A Comparative Religion App portfolio project
+A Comparative Religion App project
-- a responsive MEAN stack app to catalogue all of the world's practicing religions.
+- a responsive stack app to catalogue all of the world's practicing religions.
 - early MVP release for user feedback expected by last week of December 2017.

 ![Screenshots](public/styles/pics/login.png)